wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

 1. Manually use an internet browser to visit the web page generated from within Heroku (under Robert's account) at

-   <a target="_blank" href="https://fathomless-inlet-53225.herokuapp.com/">https://fathomless-inlet-53225.herokuapp.com</a>
+   <pre><a target="_blank" href="https://fathomless-inlet-53225.herokuapp.com/">https://fathomless-inlet-53225.herokuapp.com</a></pre>

-   You should see a random sentence generated, such as:
+   You should see a random phrase generated, such as:

    "Complete Continuous Improvement Enormously Boosts Continuous Integration"

+   * "Complete" is an adjective that also includes 'modern', 'self-service', 'integrated', 'end-to-end'
+   * "Continuous Improvement" is a buzz word that also include 'continuous testing', 'continuous integration', 'continuous deployment', 'devops'
+   * "Enormously" is an adverb that also includes 'remarkably', 'substantially', 'significantly', 'seriously'
+   * "Boosts" is a verb that also includes 'accelerates', 'improves', 'enhances', 'revamps'
+   * "Continuous Integration" is another buzz word

-1. View the sample ("trivial") Python program that generated the set of adjectives, adverbs, verbs, and buzz phrase shown above at:
+1. View the sample ("trivial") Python program code that generates the buzz phrases above at:

-   <a target="_blank" href="https://github.com/robvanderleek/cicd-buzz/blob/master/buzz/generator.py">https://github.com/robvanderleek/cicd-buzz/blob/master/buzz/generator.py</a>
+   <pre><a target="_blank" href="https://github.com/wilsonmar/cicd-buzz/blob/master/buzz/generator.py">https://github.com/robvanderleek/cicd-buzz/blob/master/buzz/generator.py</a></pre>

+   The program begins at bottom of the code from the `print(generate_buzz())` within the `__main__`

    ### Local use of Robert's Docker